pure-data/externals-howto/README.rst

     void dsp_add(t_perfroutine f, int n, ...);

-Adds the perform routine ``f`` to the DSP tree.
-The perform routine is called at each DSP cycle.
+Adds the perform function ``f`` to the DSP tree.
+The perform function is called at each DSP cycle.

 The second argument ``n`` defines the number of following